zainabk1997/portfolio/src/content/landing/landing.md

-Hello, I am an aspiring Full Stack Developer currently pursuing a Master's in Information Systems at Northeastern University.
+A Full Stack Developer currently pursuing a Master's in Information Systems at Northeastern University.
 The idea of solving complex business problems in **Web Development**, **UX Design** and **Cloud Computing** is super enticing to me!
 Feel free to talk to me about movies and TV shows, creative writing, or your favorite cuisine!

 I'm currently working with,